-On 31st December 2020, the investment property was valued at £54.3m, a decrease of £14.6m compared to the previous year's valuation.
+On 31st December 2021, the investment property was valued at £56.3m, an increase of £2.0m compared to the previous year's valuation.
+The value had reduced significantly as at 31st December 2020 largely as a result of Covid-19 pandemic related impacts.

 The value of the Brompton Road investment is primarily moved by the retail element.
-The retail market in Knightsbridge is driven by the spending power of tourists and in particular wealthy tourists; as a result of Covid-19 and the almost total lack of overseas visitors the retail market has collapsed and values have dropped.
-It is expected that values will remain subdued until 2023 when excess supply is taken up and visitor numbers return to pre-Covid figures.
-The office market has been quiet for a couple of years and the decrease in value reflects the uncertainty of office demand in Central London moving forwards although off-core locations such as Knightsbridge could benefit.
+The retail market in Knightsbridge is driven by the spending power of tourists and in particular wealthy tourists; as a result of Covid-19 and the almost total lack of overseas visitors the retail market collapsed and values have dropped.
+A retail unit becoming vacant in August 2021 has allowed full market testing with interest from coffee shops and fast food businesses rather than traditional retailers.
+Whilst values have not returned to pre-pandemic levels, there are signs of improvement which are expected to continue.
+There is also potential for growth in the value of office space in 2023 and 2024.